iamroot99/the-cryptographer/README.md

 Now, Bob has the agreed mapping, the private key and the audio file, and he wants to knows what Alice has to say to him.
 He will also call the Cryptographer, but in decryption mode.
-Our program will read the ’wav’ file in binary mode, skip the header, and start processing the frequencies, two bytes at a time.
+The program will read the ’wav’ file in binary mode, skip the header, and start processing the frequencies, two bytes at a time.
 Each value will be mapped to its original digit and an integer will be created.
 When a value of 0 is encountered, we save the current integer in an array and start to generate a new integer.
 When two consecutive frequencies of 0 are encountered in the binary file,